padrinobook/padrinobook/02-job-vacancy-application.md

 Padrino itself also provides built-in templates for common tasks done on web app.
 These [padrino-recipes](https://github.com/padrino/padrino-recipes) help you saving time by not reinventing the wheel.
-Thank's to [@arthur_chiu](http://twitter.com/#!/arthur_chiu "@arthur_chiu"), we use his [bootstrap-plugin](https://github.com/padrino/padrino-recipes/blob/master/plugins/bootstrap_plugin.rb) by executing:
+Thanks to [@arthur_chiu](http://twitter.com/#!/arthur_chiu "@arthur_chiu"), we use his [bootstrap-plugin](https://github.com/padrino/padrino-recipes/blob/master/plugins/bootstrap_plugin.rb) by executing:

 {: lang="bash" }